 Traditional IRAs require you to make RMDs once you reach age 70.5.
 Because you did not pay federal income tax when you contributed the money to your account, you need to pay tax when you withdraw it.
 However, you can avoid the tax on that distribution by making a donation directly from your IRA to a charity.
-This is called a qualified charitable distribution (QCD).
-You may also see it called an IRA charitable rollover.
+This is called an IRA charitable rollover, though you may sometimes see it referred to as a qualified charitable distribution (QCD).

 How Qualified Charitable Distributions Work